Additional Opportunities

 - eBird – Sunshine Coast (https://ebird.org/region/CA-BC-SC): A global bird observation platform that allows users to submit bird sightings specific to the Sunshine Coast region, contributing to long-term population and distribution data.

-- iNaturalist – Sunshine Coast (https://www.inaturalist.org/places/sunshine-coast): A community science platform where users can upload photos of plants, animals, and fungi observed on the Sunshine Coast; observations help document local biodiversity and are often used by researchers and conservation groups.
+- iNaturalist – Sunshine Coast (https://www.inaturalist.org/projects/biodiversity-of-the-sunshine-coast-bc-canada and https://www.inaturalist.org/places/sunshine-coast): A community science platform where users can upload photos of plants, animals, fungi (anything with DNA) observed on the Sunshine Coast; observations help document local biodiversity and are often used by researchers and conservation groups.

 - Birds Canada (https://www.birdscanada.org/you-can-help/citizen-science): Birds Canada offers diverse volunteer community science opportunities.
 These range from monitoring nest success and counting birds in winter to surveying nocturnal species and mapping breeding populations.